dragondojo2/anomchat/README.md

-# react-calculator
+# AnomChat
-React Calculator
+Chat completely anonymously!

+Create your room and invite your friend to it.
+After all you can just leave and your done!

-You can use it by clicking [here](https://github.com/remix-run/react-router#readme "Check out the project!")
+You can use it by clicking [here](http://anomchat.vercel.app/ "Check out the project!")

 ## Features
 1. Create Rooms